 Building Leaders who Love God, the Church, and the World

 Each year Massanetta Springs invites 44 ministry-minded high school youth, called “Advocates” (formally called “Enablers”) to serve and lead within the Middle School Conferences.
 This dynamic leadership program provides a place where youth can lead alongside adults who serve as mentors, facilitators, encourages, older siblings, and faith friends.

-The Enabler Program is entering its 26th year!
+The Advocate Program is entering its 27th year!
 It is with joy and thanksgiving that we acknowledge the hundreds of young adults who have been impacted by this program.
 Many continue in full time Christian ministry and a majority continue to worship, serve, and fellowship in faith communities around the nation.

 ** Applications are GOOGLE DOCS.
 To edit, please save a copy of the google doc or download as a Microsoft word document. **

 Caroline currently lives in Concord, NC with her husband and their two crazy dogs.
-Most of the time you can find her working as a nurse in the Pediatric Intensive Care Unit.
-Caroline first experienced Massanetta Springs as a middle schooler at the middle school conference, this experience then led her to serve as an enabler for three years.
-Recreation has become Caroline’s pride and joy and she has served as Rec Director for three middle school conferences.
+She works full time in Charlotte as a nurse in the Pediatric Intensive Care Unit.
+Caroline first experienced Massanetta Springs as a middle schooler at the middle school conference, this experience then led her to serve as an advocate for three years.
+Recreation had become Caroline’s pride and joy and she has served as Rec Director for three middle school conferences.
 Caroline is thrilled to continue her journey as a Co-Director for the upcoming conference and can’t wait for you to meet this amazing group of leaders!